smisinda/TerraformWebProjet/README.md

 # TerraformWebProjet
-first web project

-terraform init: creates a lock file .terraform.lock.hcl

-terraform fmt: main.tf: to make sure that the syntax is valid

-terraform validate: Success!
-The configuration is valid. if the validation is not succeded the command return Error:.. with reference to the errors

-terraform graph : digraph{} show the dependencies : aws_instance.example (expand)" ->  aws_security_group.instance (expand)"
-aws_instance fait appel à aws_security_group)

-terraform apply: to creat the instances and build the infrustructre

-Plan: 2 to add, 0 to change, 0 to destroy

-Apply complete!
-Resources: 2 added, 0 changed, 0 destroyed.
-Outputs:

-public_ip = "52.36.176.126"

-terraform show: when terraform applies the infrustrcture it create a file terraform.tfstate where terraform store the IDs and resources' properties
+# Web Servers cluster

-# partie2
+# validate

-terraform validate : variable non valid since enabled is a non boolean type ╷
-│ Error: Invalid default value for variable
+Warning: Deprecated Resource
 │
+│   with data.aws_subnet_ids.default,
-│   on variables.tf line 9, in variable "object_example_with_error":
+│   on main.tf line 48, in data "aws_subnet_ids" "default":
-│    9:   default = {
+│   48: data "aws_subnet_ids" "default" {
-│   10:     name    = "value 1"
-│   11:     age     = 42
-│   12:     tags    = ["a", "b", "c"]
-│   13:     enabled = "invalid"
-│   14:   }
 │
-│ This default value is not compatible with the variable's type constraint: a bool is required.

-# after variable port creation
+│ The aws_subnet_ids data source has been deprecated and will be removed in a future │ version.
+Use the aws_subnets data source instead.
+╵
+Success!
+The configuration is valid, but there were some validation warnings as shown above.
+==> should change aws_subnet_ids with aws_subnets

+# plan
+Plan: 3 to add, 0 to change, 0 to destroy.

+You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.

+# apply
+ Error: waiting for Auto Scaling Group (terraform-20230207151027657400000001) capacity satisfied: 1 error occurred:
+│       * Scaling activity (7cc618b1-b6c0-d7fc-4dc2-e842cbfadb98): Failed: Your requested instance type (t2.micro) is not supported in your requested Availability Zone (us-west-2d).
+Please retry your request by not specifying an Availability Zone or choosing us-west-2a, us-west-2b, us-west-2c.
+Launching EC2 instance failed.

+==> changing max_size to 5

 terraform apply
 Apply complete!
-Resources: 2 added, 0 changed, 0 destroyed.
+Resources: 1 added, 0 changed, 1 destroyed.

-Outputs:

-public_ip = "54.149.69.110"
+Checking EC2 instances => ok!
+hello world!